-Additionally, it is also your responsibility to ensure that your key personnel understand that as key personnel, they cannot maintain their position if they become disqualified individuals.
+Additionally, it is also the responsibility of an employer to ensure that their key personnel understand that as key personnel, they cannot maintain their position if they become disqualified individuals.

-What do I do if I discover that one of my key personnel is a disqualified individual?
+What should an organisation do if it is discovered that one of their key personnel is a disqualified individual?

-If you do discover that you have a disqualified individual among your key personnel, the Act obliges you to take action to remove the employee from being one of your key personnel.
+If it is discovered that an employer has a disqualified individual among their key personnel, the Act obliges the employer to take action to remove the employee from being one of their key personnel.

-What if I suspect that one of my key personnel is incapable of carrying out their duties?
+What if it is suspected that one of an employer’s key personnel is incapable of carrying out their duties?

 Contact us for more information.